 German Federal Ministry of Education and Research (BMBF) commits €40 million to boost the development of new antibiotics, vaccines, and diagnostics

-Germany joins CARB-X funders and global leaders in the fight against superbugs: the Biomedical Advanced Research and Development Authority (BARDA), part of the US Department of Health and Human Services‘ Office of the Assistant Secretary for Preparedness and Response (ASPR), the Wellcome Trust, a global charity based in the UK working to improve health globally, the UK Government’s Global Antimicrobial Resistance Innovation Fund (UK GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support, the National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+Germany joins CARB-X funders and global leaders in the fight against superbugs: the Biomedical Advanced Research and Development Authority (BARDA), part of the US Department of Health and Human Services‘ Administration for Strategic Preparedness and Response (ASPR), the Wellcome Trust, a global charity based in the UK working to improve health globally, the UK Government’s Global Antimicrobial Resistance Innovation Fund (UK GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support, the National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).

 New antibacterial products are urgently needed.
 Drug-resistant infections kill an estimated 700,000 people worldwide each year, including an estimated 33,000 in Europe and 23,000 in the United States.
 If drug resistance continues to grow at current rates, deaths are expected to rise significantly within a generation.